Article

 First, let’s establish what we mean when talking about AI learning.
 An AI on its own doesn’t necessarily imply learning.
 Virtual assistants like Siri and Alexa are technically AIs, but they don’t do a whole lot of learning (though this is slowly starting to change).
 When an AI is learning, it is essentially interacting with its programming on its own to achieve a goal.

 For example, say you have an AI that has control over a robotic body.
 You give it a function that allows it to move its left left leg, its right leg, and both of its arms.
 But you don’t give it a “run” function.
-Instead, you tell the AI you want it to run, and then by testing out its various movement functions, it eventually learns how to use its programming to run.
+Instead, you tell the artificial intelligence you want it to run, and then by testing out its various movement functions, it eventually learns how to use its programming to run.

 That, in a fairly basic form, is what we’re talking about when discussing AI learning.